Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

 - Apply filters and customize columns to optimize the monitoring experience.

-## Now, click on Next from the lower right corner to move on to the next lab.
+## You have successfully completed the lab.
+Click on Next >> to procced with next Lab.